-Thomson Reuters is proud to launch the Transforming Women’s Leadership in the Law programme, in the UK and Ireland, to do its part in addressing the issues that impede women as they progress in their legal careers.
+Thomson Reuters is proud to launch the Transforming Women’s Leadership in the Law programme, in Europe, to do its part in addressing the issues that impede women as they progress in their legal careers.

 The goal of our programme is to provide a platform to: